 CareCloud, Inc. Income Taxes Disclosure

-For the years ended December 31, 2025 and 2024, the Company estimated its income tax provision based upon the annual pre-tax income.
-Although the Company reported GAAP earnings in 2025 and 2024, it incurred tax losses historically and there is uncertainty regarding future U.S. taxable income, to which the Company believes makes realization of a deferred tax asset difficult to support in accordance with ASC 740.
-Accordingly, a valuation allowance has been recorded against all federal and state deferred tax assets as of December 31, 2025 and 2024.
+For the years ended December 31, 2024 and 2023, the Company estimated its income tax provision based upon the annual pre-tax income or loss.
+Although the Company reported GAAP earnings in 2024, it incurred losses historically and there is uncertainty regarding future U.S. taxable income, which makes realization of a deferred tax asset difficult to support in accordance with ASC 740.
+Accordingly, a valuation allowance has been recorded against all federal and state deferred tax assets as of December 31, 2024 and 2023.

-The annual adjusted earnings and profits of our foreign affiliates pass through to the U.S. as federal and state taxable income under the Global Intangible Low-Taxed Income (“GILTI”) regime now referred to as Net Controlled Foreign Corporation Tested Income (“NCTI”).
-For the tax years ended December 31, 2025 and 2024, the net NCTI from our foreign affiliates was absorbed against our current year U.S. consolidated loss.
+The annual adjusted earnings and profits of our foreign affiliates pass through to the U.S. as federal and state taxable income under the Global Intangible Low-Taxed Income (“GILTI”) regime.
+For the tax years ended December 31, 2024 and 2023, the net GILTI from our foreign affiliates was absorbed against our current year U.S. consolidated loss.
 For state tax purposes, the Company’s foreign earnings may be taxable depending on each individual state’s legislative stance on the recent tax reform legislation.
-The activity in the deferred tax valuation allowance was as follows for the years ended December 31, 2025 and 2024:
+The activity in the deferred tax valuation allowance was as follows for the years ended December 31, 2024 and 2023:

 | Year Ended December 31, | ||||||||